jacopok/clean-coding-thesis/galileian_thesis.md

 with the current infrastructure) and of the application of the concepts discussed in this thesis.

-The main takeaway I hope a reader may have from this thesis is in terms of a sort of "Maslow hierarchy"[^maslow] of software needs.
+The main takeaway I hope a reader will have from this thesis is in terms of a sort of "Maslow hierarchy"[^maslow] of software needs.
-The main topics discussed are in rough order of importance: if a piece of software is not being properly versioned that is the first problem to be solved, since we could not reliably keep track of any changes applied otherwise.
+The main topics discussed are in rough order of _urgency_: if a piece of software is not being properly _versioned_ that is the first problem to be solved, since we could not reliably keep track of any changes applied otherwise.
-The relative importance of testing and documentation is debatable, but both are surely more important than cosmetic changes such as the ones discussed in the "Refactoring" chapter.
+The relative importance of _testing_ and _documentation_ is debatable, but both are surely more urgent than cosmetic and even _structural_ changes such as the ones discussed in the "Refactoring" chapter.

 [^maslow]: This is a reference to the notorious Maslow hierarchy of needs for humans,